hackarmour/programming-resources/README.md

 - [FreeCodeCamp](https://freecodecamp.org) is a great place where you can learn by doing.
 I recommend this for mostly for HTML CSS and basic JavaScript.

 - Web Project I - By this time you must have mastered front end development.
-I suggest to check out the (Stanford Web Homeworks)(https://web.stanford.edu/class/archive/cs/cs193x/cs193x.1176/homework/) and try to complete [TODO: analyse the homeworks peoperly]
+I suggest to check out the [Stanford Web Homeworks](https://web.stanford.edu/class/archive/cs/cs193x/cs193x.1176/homework/) and try to complete [Listicle](https://web.stanford.edu/class/archive/cs/cs193x/cs193x.1176/homework/1-listicle), And after that for a JavaScript fresher, try to make a quiz website.